 PhD in Translation and Transcultural Studies (P-Q3PG)

-The theoretical/academic route involves demonstrating a significant and original contribution to knowledge in the field of Translation Studies.
+The theoretical model involves demonstrating a significant and original contribution to knowledge in the form of a traditional PhD thesis that considers a particular research question through theories and a case study (or case studies) relevant to Translation and Transcultural Studies.

 Research Themes

-The close link between translation and transcultural studies and the language sections (Chinese, French, German, Italian, and Hispanic Studies) strengthens the cultural approach to translation, seen as cultural exchange and transfer, and is one of the distinctive aspects of our research.
+Translation and Transcultural Studies has close links to the language sections in the SMLC (especially Chinese, French, German, Italian, and Hispanic Studies): our co-supervision with colleagues from these sections strengthens the cultural approach to translation, seen as cultural exchange and transfer, and is one of the distinctive aspects of our research.

 Entry requirements